Ethan00Si/ethan00si.github.io/index.md

 ## Research Interests

 ***Recommender System***
-- He’s currently interested in leveraging user search activities for boosting recommender systems.
+- He’s currently interested in leveraging users' search activities to boost recommender systems.
 He is also interested in **sequential recommendation** and **causal inference**.